Technical Support Fundamental Practice Test

 Get further explanation with Examzify DeepDiveBeta

-To store user credentials
+To create user accounts

 Next Question